 According to an article in the Harvard Business Review, creating a ‘recognition-rich culture’ is the simplest way to improve morale, which in turn increases employee retention and productivity.
-Now that’s worth investing in.
+Now that’s something worth investing in.
 Employee recognition should not just be based on seniority or years-served.
 It should happen much more frequently.
 It should also reward performance and actions that support company goals and initiatives.
-How is this currently being done in your business?

-Many of our customers were asking how they could easily integrate an employee recognition program into their intranets.
+Many of our customers were asking how they could easily integrate a dedicated employee recognition program into their intranets.
 We absolutely understood the need to make employee recognition as simple as sending a ‘thank you’ email for a job well done.

 At IC, we make it easy for everyone to give social kudos from peer-to-peer, manager-to-peer, peer-to-manager, and even customer-to-employee.